jessi25924/CymruVineyardProject1/README.md

 ## Font

 Google Font library was used for this site.
+A clean and modern font style was selected to ensure readability while maintaining a sophisticated look.

 * ["Playfair Display"](https://fonts.google.com/specimen/Playfair+Display) - used as a primary font for headings and titles.
 * ["Great Vibes"](https://fonts.google.com/specimen/Great+Vibes) - used as a secondary font for all body text element.